OliverMount/DTI-preprocessing/README.md

 ## Preprocessing Steps

 1. **Convert the Raw DICOM Data:**
-   - Convert the raw DICOM DTI Anterior-to-Posterior (AP) and Posterior-to-Anterior (PA) datasets into MIF format (format for data in MRtrix).
+   - Convert the raw DICOM DTI Anterior-to-Posterior (AP) and Posterior-to-Anterior (PA) datasets into MIF format (data format in MRtrix).
    - This conversion yields AP.mif and PA.mif files along with their bval and bvec files.
 These files are necessary for subsequent processing.
 Please use *dcm2niix* program in the command line to get the bval and bvec files automatically.

 2. **Denoise the Data:**